Undergraduate Student Government Recognized/Funded Organizations

 A current listing of all clubs and organizations can be found on the Student Activities website.

 One local sorority (Zeta Phi Delta) was founded and recognized as a student organization in the 2001 Spring Semester.
-The Undergraduate Student Government Association recognizes this organization, but does not provide them with financial support.
+The Undergraduate Student Government Association recognizes this organization but does not provide them with financial support.
 This sorority was founded based on the belief that there are great advantages for younger women to uphold a sisterhood of women who appreciate friendship, promote loyalty and service, build character, and enhance the members' total education.
-Mu Sigma Pi a local fraternity, men that come together from diverse backgrounds to form a strong brotherhood and sense of unity, was formed in the 2013 Spring Semester.